GrahamArden/notes/work/Limbus AI implementation.md

 - Compass2019 for Version 1.7 (Clinical version)
 - ONC-EDT10 for Version 1.8 (Testing version)

 ~~Check with Stephen about transferring config files.
-Can we export from one version to another. e.g. from V1.7 to 1.8.~~ Yes, it is possible to transfer config files form Version 1.7 to Version 1.8
+Can we export from one version to another. e.g. from V1.7 to 1.8.~~ Yes, it is possible to transfer config files from Version 1.7 to Version 1.8

 Licence issued on 28/12/23 after AMG Medtech received order